zhichaoz/PHYS-Lab/README.md

-after we put those equations together and then simplify it ,we got :
+after we put those equations together and then simplify it, we got :